AVanslov/send-anything-anywhere-bot/README.md

-# SEND ANYTING ANYWHERE BOT
+# SEND ANYTHING ANYWHERE BOT

 This is a telegram bot that allows you to find a person who is going somewhere or flying and can take something with him that needs to be transmitted.